M66B/FairEmail/FAQ.md

 <a name="faq172"></a>
 **(172) How can I import contacts?**

-FairEmail consults the Android address book and a local contact database for contact information.
+Like most Android apps, FairEmail consults the Android address book for contact information.

-The local contact database is filled with contacts from sent and received messages.
+There is also a local contact database, which is filled with contacts from sent and received messages.
 You can enable/disable this in the send settings of the app.

 The Android address book is managed by the Android Contacts app (or a replacement for this app).
 Please see [this article] about importing contacts to the Android address book.

+Note that some vendors, notably Microsoft, try to lock you into their contact (data) storage.
+This is not how it should work on Android, which is more open to sharing information.

 Related questions: